3 stable releases

 code2prompt

-A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.
+is a command-line tool (CLI) that converts your codebase into a single LLM prompt with a source tree, prompt templating, and token counting.

 You can run this tool on the entire directory and it would generate a well-formatted Markdown prompt detailing the source tree structure, and all the code.
 You can then upload this document to either GPT or Claude models with higher context windows and ask it to: